nos3curity/Null-Hound/README.md

 # Attach to an existing session and continue where you left off
 ./hound.py agent audit myaudit --session <session_id>
 ```

+**Key parameters:**
+- **--time-limit**: Stop after N minutes (useful for incremental audits)
+- **--plan-n**: Number of investigations per planning batch
+- **--session**: Resume a specific session (continues coverage/planning)
+- **--debug**: Save all LLM interactions to `.hound_debug/`

+**Audit duration and depth:**
+Hound is designed to deliver increasingly complete results with longer audits.
+The analyze step can range from:
+- **Quick scan**: 1 hour with fast models (gpt-4o-mini) for initial findings
+- **Standard audit**: 4-8 hours with balanced models for comprehensive coverage
+- **Deep audit**: Multiple days with advanced models (GPT-5) for exhaustive analysis

+The quality and duration depend heavily on the models used.
+Faster models provide quick results but may miss subtle issues, while advanced reasoning models find deeper vulnerabilities but require more time.

 **What happens during an audit:**